 About the research

-At the initiative of the working group Nakbah de Ramp Gil & Moti conducted research into the local support for this event, the transfer of knowledge about the Nakba and the way in which such a commemoration could take place.
+At the initiative of the working group Nakbah the Disaster Gil & Moti conducted research into the local support for this event, the transfer of knowledge about the Nakba and the way in which such a commemoration could take place.
 They also mapped and mapped potential locations.
 In the past two years, Gil & Moti visited several individuals and families from the Palestinian community in the Rotterdam Region, where they extensively interviewed, filmed and explored different textual and visual forms of concepts such as home, flight, memory, trauma, identity, family roots and connectedness.
 Together with them, the artists went back in time with the help of family albums and documents, collected objects and works of art made by themselves.

 For this art project, the artists made use of 'oral history'.
 This is a research method based on oral tradition that is often used among oppressed peoples.
 Oral History brings up parts of the past that have been repressed, overlooked, or deliberately left off the books in collective memory or mainstream historiography.
 Similarly, the Nakba story is traditionally passed on orally from the older generation to the younger, to supplement the missing information.